The 6 ways to use Pinterest to plan and personalise your wedding

 When we got married in 2015, Pinterest was ruling the day.
 The endless streams of beautiful, wonderful and wacky ideas were so inspiring and it made us even more excited about our wedding and what Pinterest-worthy designs we could create for ourselves.

-It can feel mighty difficult trying to overcome this.
-After all, the chances are you're on Pinterest because you want to create a truly beautiful day and, when you see just how much is out there, you can feel overwhelmed with what to focus on and the pressure to impress your guests.
+It can feel challenging trying to overcome this.
+After all, the chances are you're on Pinterest because you want to create a truly beautiful day and, when you see just how much is out there, it can be easy to feel overwhelmed with what to focus on and the pressure to impress your guests.

 Let us say, we love Pinterest!
 We think it's a fantastic resource and we use it pretty much every day.
-This post isn't a criticism of the platform at all - in fact, we highly recommend you use it! - but we've laid out six key principles for the ways to best make it work when you're in the midst of wedding planning:
+This post isn't a criticism of the platform at all - in fact, we highly recommend you use it! - but we've laid out six key principles for the ways to make it work best for you when you're in the midst of wedding planning:

 1. Share Pinterest boards